Nokedli (Hungarian Dumplings)

-• It’s the easiest and cheapest noodles I ever made.
+• It’s the easiest dumpling I ever made.

-• I did make it with millet flour once but it didn’t taste good.
-I think it would work with all-purpose Gluten-free flour.
-I should try one of these days.
+• I did make it with millet flour once but they didn’t taste good.
+I think all-purpose gluten-free flour might work.
+I would try it with one of these days.

-• One of my followers on instagram, who’s Hungarian, reported that she cooks the nokedlis in soups (instead of boiling them in water).
-I didn’t try it yet but it sounds good.
+• One of my followers on instagram, who’s Hungarian, reported that she cooks the nokedli in soups.
+I didn’t try it yet, adding it to my to-make list.

 Quick and easy to make Hungarian dumplings (dough drops) served with cooked and roasted onion and cabbage.
 Excellent as a main dish.
 Require only 6 basic ingredients.